vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 a convenient and well understood metaphor.

-But there are a number of fundamental limitations with that approach when considered from a programmer's point of view:
+But there are a number of fundamental limitations with that approach when considered from a programmer's point of view.

 ### There's only one way to get from point A to point B